daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

 Trading hours on the New York Stock Exchange are weekdays 9.30am to 4pm.
-This results in long horizontal line segments for missing values in the timeseries plot for interval opening prices.
-These correspond to the overnight and weekend market close periods.
+This results in long horizontal line segments for missing values in the timeseries plot for interval opening prices, corresponding to the overnight and weekend market close periods.

 .. image:: images/twtr-open-timeseries-1.png

-The following is the opening price timeseries density plot.
+The following is the minutely opening price density plot.

 .. image:: images/twtr-open-density-1.png

-The missing value graph artifact is more pronounced in the trading volume timeseries.
-The lines joining the trading day regions can be disregarded.
+The missing value graph artifact is more pronounced in the minutely trading volume timeseries.
+The lines joining the trading day regions should be disregarded.

 .. image:: images/twtr-volume-timeseries-1.png

-Finally, the trading volume density plot looks surprisingly structured, congregating near the 17,000 trades/minute rate.
+Finally, the trading volume density plot is very structured, congregating near the 17,000 trades/minute rate.

 .. image:: images/twtr-volume-density-1.png

 Results
 ```````
-The reader is invited to analyse the Twitter share price as an exercise.
-Let me
+The reader is invited to analyse the share price as an exercise.
+Let me know
-know from your yacht if you figure it out and make a fortune.
+from your expensive yacht if you figure it out and make a fortune.

 A Diversion In QuickCheck
 -------------------------
-`QuickCheck`_ is insane amounts of fun writing tests and a great way to become
+`QuickCheck`_ is crazy amounts of fun writing tests and a great way to become
 comfortable in a new language.

 .. _QuickCheck: https://en.wikipedia.org/wiki/QuickCheck

-The QuickCheck idea is to write tests as properties of the inputs rather than
+The idea in QuickCheck is to write tests as properties of inputs rather than
 specific test cases.
 So, for instance, rather than checking whether a given
 pair of samples have a determined maximum empirical cumulative distribution
-function distance, instead a generic property is verified such as the distance
+function distance, instead a generic property is verified.
+This property can be
-is between zero and one for any pair of input samples.
+as simple as the distance is between zero and one for any pair of input samples
+or as constrictive as the programmer is able to create.

-This form of test construction means that QuickCheck can probabilistically
+This form of test construction means QuickCheck can probabilistically check the
-check the property over a huge number of test case instances and establish much
+property over a huge number of test case instances and establish a much greater
-greater confidence of correctness than a single individual test instance could.
+confidence of correctness than a single individual test instance could.

 It can be harder too, yes.
 Writing properties that tightly specify the desired
-behaviour is an art form but starting with properties that very loosely
+behaviour is difficult but starting with properties that very loosely constrain
-constrain the software behaviour is often helpful, and facilitates an evolution
+the software behaviour is often helpful, facilitating an evolution into more
-into more sharply binding criteria.
+sharply binding criteria.

 For a tutorial introduction to QuickCheck, John Hughes has a great
 `introduction talk <https://www.youtube.com/watch?v=zi0rHwfiX1Q>`_.